department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/engineering/docs/arf-engineer-onboarding.md

 # ARF Engineer Onboarding

 ## NOTE: Please update this document as you go through it!
-Let's make things easier for the next person that is onboarded to the ARF Team.
+Let's make things easier for the next person onboarded to the ARF Team.

 Welcome to the Accredited Representative Facing (ARF) Engineering team!
 This document is an onboarding guide for new team members, providing a comprehensive overview of our projects, resources, and critical documentation.
-By following the steps outlined here, you'll understand our mission, current projects, technical details, and where to find important information.
+Following the steps outlined here, you'll understand our mission, current projects, technical details, and where to find important information.

 ## High-Level Project Overview